 Make sure that the Direct Loan Servicing Center knows that you are no longer enrolled.
 If you don’t begin making payments when required, there is the possibility that you will lose repayment incentives you may have received or even go into default.

-You are required to complete the Exit Counseling before you graduate or withdraw.
-You may complete the Exit Counseling online, at the Direct Loan Servicing Web Site.
+You are required to complete the Exit Counseling online before you graduate or withdraw.

 |Form||Fall Semester priority deadline||Spring Semester priority deadline|